Bellatrix-Melody/Windows-XP-with-Custom-Colors-XFCE/README.md

 magick colortest/msblue.png -set option:modulate:colorspace hsl -modulate 100,$testS,$convertedH colortest/msnotblue.png
   ```

-So here  set the lightness of our test swatch (msblue.png) to 100 (which in image magick means no change), set our saturation to the current value of targetS (0 to start), the hue value to our target hue value that we found above, and finally save it as msnotblue.png.
+So here  set the lightness of our test swatch (msblue.png) to 100 (which in image magick means no change), set our saturation to the current value of testS (0 to start), the hue value to our target hue value that we found above, and finally save it as msnotblue.png.

 Command 2: